 This beautiful, devastating novel may have been published for an adult audience, but the powerful, precise prose reads like a timeless classic that should be experienced by everyone over the age of 14.
 I have no doubt that this book will find it’s way onto hundreds of high school reading lists and college syllabi by the end of next year, alongside the writings of Toni Morrison, Flannery O’Connor and Shirley Jackson.
 But despite it’s insta-classic feel, readers can also easily draw parallels between Cora’s endless trials and our current racial and social ills, including Stop and Frisk, hate speech and anti-immigrant rhetoric.
 While this book often made me soul sick, I couldn’t wait to finish it to discover how Cora’s extraordinary journey concluded.
 And because The Underground Railroad is the latest pick for Oprah’s Book Club, you should have zero problems getting a copy asap from your local library, bookstore or on your e-reader.
 Want more?
 Listen to this outstanding interview between Colson Whitehead and Terry Gross on NPR’s Fresh Air.

 Never heard of Dietrich Bonhoeffer?
 Welcome to the club.
 Luckily for those of us not in the know, National Book Award finalist Patty McCormick has penned a fascinating biography of the little known German Lutheran minister who was a big part of an attempt to assassinate Adolf Hitler.
 Bonhoeffer was a traditionally trained and educated theologian, philosopher and pastor who came of age just as Germany was gearing up for WWII.
 After his beloved brother was killed during WWI, Bonhoeffer dedicated his life to God and the pursuit of peace.
 He traveled around the world, including the United States, where his beliefs were challenged and influenced by other religious cultural practices.
-He read and was inspired by the writings of Gandhi and Martin Luther King, and soon become convinced that “the church wasn’t a historical institution; it was a living community that could transcend national, ethnic, class and even religious boundaries.
+He read and was inspired by the writings of Gandhi and by Frank Fisher, a contemporay of Martin Luther King, and soon become convinced that “the church wasn’t a historical institution; it was a living community that could transcend national, ethnic, class and even religious boundaries.
 The ‘church’ was not a building or an organization; it was a force for good, alive all around the world.”
 As Hitler rose to power in Bonhoeffer’s native Germany, and Bonhoeffer’s Jewish friends began to suffer, Bonhoeffer knew that despite his avowed pacifism, he had to do everything in his power to bring about the end of this evil man.
 So he joined together with his brother-in-laws in a secret conspiracy to rid Germany of the Fuhrer.
 Bonhoeffer’s part was to sneak damning evidence of Nazi atrocities out of Germany to other European nations to convince them to overthrow the dictator.
 In fact, Bonhoeffer was the first person to send documented proof from Germany to Geneva, Switzerland about Hitler’s plan to exterminate the German Jews.
 How successful was Bonhoeffer in his efforts and how close did the men come to realizing Hitler’s murder?
 That is the compelling, page turning true story McCormick tells in this slim volume that you could probably finish in a weekend (like I did!).